aandrewww/ama/readme.md

 I'm a full-stack web developer, passionate football player, traveller, loving husband and crazy dog owner living in Minsk, Belarus.

-I get some questions by email or Twitter.
+I get some questions by email.
 This way anyone can read the answer!

 Web development, open source, tools, blogging, sport, etc.